ICanBoogie/Routing/README.md

 ### Defining routes during runtime

-Routes can be defined during runtime using the [Routes][] instance that is provided to the dispatcher.
+Routes can be defined during runtime using the [RouteCollection][] instance that is provided to the dispatcher.

 ```php